 Does your dog enjoy visiting the people in white coats who poke and prod around them?
 If you’re completely honest in your answer, you’ve more than likely had your fair share of wrestling matches to get them into the car and have also probably cleaned up a few accidents along the way.
 But, despite how uncomfortable it may be for your dog, making use of veterinary services for their health is most important.

-Here at Alpha Animal Hospital, we provide many different services to help treat your pets and give them a healthier, happier life.
+At an animal hospital daphne al, we provide many different services to help treat your pets and give them a healthier, happier life.
 One of the many veterinary services we provide is dental care, so continue reading to find out more about canine oral health.

 The Impact Of Poor Oral Hygiene On Your Dog’s Health